 In this passage from so-called third Isaiah we have the final verses of a section called “The Seed that YHWH blesses”.
 Where second Isaiah would have the whole community sing praise and blessing to God, here we have an individual who hymns that praise.
 It is a close connection then to the intentions of the Magnificat (see the Gospel below) where Mary sings such a hymn.
 The other motif, evident in verse 11, is that of the growing garden, "for as the earth brings forth its shoots.”
 The prophet sees salvation as a plant that “springs up” in our midst, a sign of God’s redeeming love.
 This melds nicely with the notion of Jesus as a “shoot of Jesse”.
 The closing line delimits the effect of this salvation/garden, for it is a gift that springs up, “before all the nations.”

 Breaking open Isaiah:

-- How is righteousness like a precious jewel?
+- How is your faith like a garden?